 INVENTORY OF CRITICAL FACILITIES

-- A Critical Facility is defined as a building, structure, or location which
+• A Critical Facility is defined as a building, structure, or location which

-Is vital to the hazard response effort.

-100 Maintains an existing level of protection from hazards for the community.
+- Is vital to the hazard response effort.
+Maintains an existing level of protection from hazards for the community.
 Would create a secondary disaster if a hazard were to impact it.

-pe ne following were identified as critical facilities and services, and oppulations to protect:
+The following were identified as critical facilities and services, and populations to protect:

+- Police, Fire

-Police, Fire DPW.
-Water and Sewer
+- DPW, Water and Sewer

-Roads, bridges/culverts
+- Roads, bridges/culverts

 Access to Power

-Communications
+- Communications

-Historic Buildings and Sites
+- Historic Buildings and Sites

-Vital records
+- Vital records

+Evacuation Routes

+- · Vulnerable Populations (elderly, disabled, special needs)

-EXISTING AND NEW MITIGATION STRATEGIES Hatfield's current HMP includes a list of existing mitigation strategies, as well as strategies to be pursued in the future The HMP Advisory Group is currently: Evaluating the effectiveness of each identified mitigation strategy Assessing strategy implementation from the previous plan and integration with other municipal plans Re-prioritizing the list of strategies and adding new strategies
+EXISTING AND NEW MITIGATION STRATEGIES

+- Hatfield's current HMP includes a list of existing mitigation strategies, as well as strategies to be pursued in the future - The HMP Advisory Group is currently: - Evaluating the effectiveness of each identified mitigation strategy - Assessing strategy implementation from the previous plan and integration with other municipal plans - Re-prioritizing the list of strategies and adding new strategies